jquaglia/city-explorer-api/README.md

 # city-explorer-api

 **Author**: Jason

-**Version**: 1.2.1 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.2.1 <!--(increment the patch/fix version number if you make more commits past your first submission)-->

 ## Overview

 This is my first time creating and using a server.
-The app we are creating takes in a location and presents a map and weather data about the location.
+The app I am creating takes in a location and presents a map and weather data about the location.
 The app also presents national park information for nearby parks.
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started